romaincapelle/OverVue/docs/vuejs-cli.md

 ## Instant Prototyping

-Or how to "How to inspect a single component".
+Or "How to inspect a single component".
 You can rapidly prototype with just a single Vue file with the vue serve.
 To install globally a vue-cli-service, run `npm install -g @vue/cli-service-global`

 To serve a single file run the command: